Trans Studio Bandung: Tenants

-The Trans Studio Mall Bandung has both local as well as international tenants.
-Some of the most notable local tenants are: Batik Keris, Bebek Garang, Metro, Gramedia and many others.
+Trans Studio Mall Bandung has both local as well as international tenants.
+Some of the most notable local tenants are: Batik Keris, Bebek Garang, Metro, Gramedia, Hero Supermarket, and many others.
 Some of the most notable international tenants are: Guess, Hugo Boss, Lacoste, Mango, Nike, Starbucks Coffee and many more.
 Most of the luxury brand stores are located on the first level, while the fourth level has mostly cafes and restaurants.
-There is also a movie theater, called TSM XXI, that is located on the fifth floor.
+There is also a movie theater, TSM XXI, located on the fifth floor.